anton-seliverstov/Apps/README.md

 Apps
 ======

-apps - User friendly console "Applications Menu" for Unix & Linux.
+apps - User friendly console "Applications Menu" for Linux.

 Most command-line tools and applications have names that are hard to remember not only for new users but also for experienced system administrators,